-Review and eliminate harmful stereotypical gender norms and practices in teaching and learning through progressive curricula at all levels of education, armed force training centres, religious, technical, civil services and other training institutes.
+Review and eliminate harmful stereotypical gender norms and practices in teaching and learning through progressive curricula at all levels of education, armed force training centres, religious, technical, and civil services and other training institutes.

-Develop and implement affirmative actions to overcome social barriers and improve participation and retention of girls and LGBT+ in schools, institutes and colleges including through non-formal education.
+Develop and implement affirmative actions to overcome social barriers and improve participation and retention of girls and LGBT+ people in schools, institutes and colleges including through non-formal education.

 Strengthen the existing standard operating procedures and referral mechanisms to ensure prevention and, timely and appropriate response to GBV, including sexual abuse and exploitation against children and young adults (LGBT+ in particular), in schools, religious, training and other institutions.

-Create awareness amongst students, teachers, parent and community on LGBT+ and gender equality to transform harmful social and cultural practices, attitudes and norms.
+Create awareness amongst students, teachers, parent and community on LGBT+ issues and gender equality to transform harmful social and cultural practices, attitudes and norms.

 Implementation procedures and operational strategies